PhilippeLeopoldie/reactWorldClocks/README.md

-# KATA: React World Clocks
+#React World Clocks

+This is a KATA:

 ## A. Scenario